 - Properties that reduce development density, or provide growth limitation/buffers

 The Summit County Open Space/Land Protection Application can be found below.
 In order to be considered for evaluation, the proposed property MUST meet all of the following requirements:

 - The property must have a willing landowner(s).

-- The application must be submitted by the landowner or an authorized representative for the landowner.
+- The NOI application must be submitted by the landowner, or an authorized representative for the landowner.

-Initial Presentation and Site Visit.
-The NOI will be scheduled on an agenda of the appropriate open space advisory committee for an initial presentation by the landowner, accredited land trust or equivalent legal entity and such Subcommittee may conduct a site visit to review and verify the property for conformance with Evaluation Standards.
-Following the initial presentation and site visit, the appropriate open space advisory committee shall make a recommendation, and will review and verify the property for conformance with Evaluation Standards.
+Initial Presentation and Site Visit: The NOI may be scheduled on an agenda, in closed session for property, of the appropriate open space advisory committee (BOSAC, ESAP, and OSAC) for an initial presentation by the landowner, accredited land trust, or equivalent legal entity.
+A site visit may be conducted to review and verify the property for conformance with Evaluation Standards.
+Following the initial presentation, and site visit if conducted, the appropriate open space advisory committee shall make a recommendation to the County Manager upon review and verification of the property for conformance with Evaluation Standards.

 Generally, committees meet once a month.
 It may take several months to review each application; urgent needs will be addressed on a case-by-case basis.